 I will present the major characteristics of these mud-stones successions, through outcrop; core, and thin section, analysis; and explain the processes that led to their formation, and current, and different, characteristics.
 I will also outline how research into these successions has realised a new understanding of mudstone depositional processes.

 Robert W. Vernon BSc MSc PhD CGeol FGS (Rtd)

 Parys Mountain Copper Mine, Anglesey

-This talk will begin with an introduction to the geology of North Wales before discussing the most important minerals worked (copper, lead, gold, slate, coal and a few “miscellanea”).
-We will then take a round trip of the various mining districts, including perhaps the best known copper mine in Wales (at Parys Mountain on Anglesey), as well as the Parc lead and zinc mine at Aberconwy, and the Gilfach copper mine in Caernarvonshire, among many others.
+This talk began with an introduction to the geology of North Wales before discussing the most important minerals worked (copper, lead, gold, slate, coal and a few “miscellanea”).
+Then followed a round trip of the various mining districts, including perhaps the best known copper mine in Wales, at Parys Mountain on Anglesey, as well as the Parc lead and zinc mine at Aberconwy, and the Gilfach copper mine in Caernarvonshire, among many others.